couchbase/n1k1/README.md

 - ORDER BY
 - OFFSET / LIMIT

+- integration with scorch TermFieldReaders as a Scan source or operator?

 - early stop when an error or LIMIT is reached?
+  - YieldStats() can return an non-nil error, like ErrLimitReached

 - early stop when processing is canceled?

 - hash join?